 Channel 2 has only one analog input range (0.5 V differential).
 Like Channel 1, Channel 2 has a PGA with gain selections of 1, 2, 4, 8, and 16.
 For energy measurement, the output of the ADC is passed directly to the multiplier and is not filtered.
-An HPF is not required to remove any dc offset since it is only required to remove the offset from one channel to eliminate errors due to offsets in the power calculation.
-When in waveform sampling mode, one of four output sample rates can be chosen by using Bits 11 and 12 of the mode register.
-The available output sample rates are 27.9 kSPS, 14 kSPS, 7 kSPS, or 3.5 kSPS-see the Mode Register (0x09) section.
-The interrupt request output IRQ signals that a sample is available by going active low.
-The timing is the same as that for Channel 1, as shown in Figure 52.
+An HPF is not required to remove any dc offset; it is only required that the offset is removed from one channel to eliminate errors caused by offsets in the power calculation.
+In waveform sampling mode, one of four output sample rates can be chosen by using Bits 11 and 12 of the mode register.
+The available output sample rates are 27.9 kSPS, 14 kSPS, 7 kSPS, or 3.5 kSPS-see the Mode Register (0X09) section.
+The interrupt request output IRQ indicates that a sample is available by going active low.
+The timing is the same as that for Channel 1, as shown in Figure 44.